Residential child care community

-US History
+In the United States

-In the United States, residential child care communities originate from almshouses and orphanages.
+In the United States, poorhouses, orphanages, and state school institutions housed children throughout much of the eighteenth and nineteenth centuries in the United States.
 These institutions were established due to increasing poverty by Dutch and British churches around 1500, and taken to North America when emigration began.
 The Dutch opened their first almshouses on American soil in the 1650s, in what is known today as New York City and Albany.

 By the early 1900s, about 150,000 American children were accommodated by 1,150 child care institutions, which fulfilled their purpose at that time, but were not always the best and safest environments for a child to grow up in.
-Still it has to be considered that a child’s life back than was, even when living with their biological family, dominated by poor health conditions, child labor, delinquency, poverty and failed families.
+Still it has to be considered that a child's life back than was, even when living with their biological family, dominated by poor health conditions, child labor, delinquency, poverty and failed families.
 However, the 20th century brought a stop to these developments.
 As industrialization proceeded, children were suddenly seen as what they are instead of “short adults”, reformers started to participate in “child saving movements”, education was recognized to be the key to social change and policies regarding the welfare of Americans were established.
-In 1909 the first white house conference dealing with “The Care of Dependent Children” took place under President Theodore Roosevelt, throughout which the government came up with the solution of establishing a foster care and adoption program as well as creating a federal Children's Bureau.
+In 1909 the first White House conference dealing with “The Care of Dependent Children” took place under President Theodore Roosevelt, throughout which the government came up with the solution of establishing a foster care and adoption program as well as creating a federal Children's Bureau.
 It was not until 1990 that the UN Convention on the Rights of the Child came into effect.

 These positive developments regarding child welfare allowed residential child care communities to thrive and develop in the early and mid-1900s (see positive examples).
-Throughout the past decades thousands of children could be served by several organizations that have managed to develop a loving environment, created by motivated staff members, trying to make a difference in children’s lives.
+Throughout the past decades thousands of children could be served by several organizations that have managed to develop a loving environment, created by motivated staff members, trying to make a difference in children's lives.
 They keep children who are too broken to “function” in a foster or adoptive family environment, but yet not mentally instable enough to necessarily be labeled by a treatment facility, from falling through the gap as well as help keeping siblings together.
 In cooperation with the foster care and adoption system, residential child care communities today can add to a high-quality out-of-home care and child welfare system.

-Changes do take their time and there are certainly organizations that still do not operate perfectly ethical today.
+Changes do take their time and there are certainly organizations that still do not operate perfectly ethically today.
 A means of identifying whether an organization is qualified for taking care of children or not can be to look at their accreditation (e.g. offered by the Council Of Accreditation), which due to high costs and effort, strict regulations as well as on-site assessments ensures the quality of a program.